dmbarbour/wikilon/docs/AwelonLang.md

 To utilize GPGPU hardware from Awelon, we can model an abstract remote processor specialized for structured binaries.
 For example, we might push two binaries representing floating point matrices, ask the processor to multiply them, then request the result as another binary.

-In Awelon, we could model this remote processor as a functional object.
-See *Object Oriented Awelon* for more on this.
-Importantly, we can accelerate an object if we're careful to ensure the same, accelerated handler function is used for every request and the internal object state is not exposed.
+In Awelon, we could model this remote processor as a purely functional object (see *Object Oriented Awelon*).
+Importantly, we can accelerate an object if we arrange for the same accelerated handler function to be used for every request with a hidden internal state.
 Pseudocode:

         type Object = Request -> (Object * Response)